Maple Ridge man dies after falling down stairs - BC Local News

 Richmond RCMP were only alerted to the incident on Friday, Feb.
 5 when the BC Coroners Service asked for clarification on the circumstances surrounding the incident.

-That’s when members of the Richmond RCMP Serious Crime Unit immediately began investigating.
+That’s when members of the Richmond RCMP Serious Crime Unit began investigating.

 At this time, police do not suspect foul play.